EXPLORE 4-H PROJECTS

 Capture your friends and important events through photography.
 Learn

 about basic and advanced cameras and how to plan, compose, light and

 exhibit your photos.
-Advance into wide-angle and telphoto lenses, filters,
+Advance into wide-angle and telephoto lenses, filters,

 light meters and computer enhancement.

-This project focues on activities related to raising a garden, flowers, forestry
+This project focuses on activities related to raising a garden, flowers, forestry

 and field crops.
 This includes planing, planting, experimenting and under-